jobial-io/scase/README.md

 # Comparison with an Akka actor

-An Akka actor is a low level concurrency construct.
+An Akka actor is a low level concurrency primitive.
 In that sense, it serves a very different purpose to a Scase service.
-However, since both Akka actors and Scase services are built around message passing and handling messages, there are some similarities in the API, and it is worth comparing them:
+However, since both Akka actors and Scase services are built around message passing and handling messages, there are some similarities in the API which makes a comparison worthwhile:

-.   | Akka Actor | Scase Service
+&nbsp; | Akka Actor | Scase Service
  --- | --- | ---
-Purpose | Low level concurrency construct | Thin platform independent layer on any messaging middleware, runtime or protocol (including Akka actors)
+**Purpose** | Low level concurrency construct | Thin platform independent layer on any messaging middleware, runtime or protocol (including Akka actors)
-Handler | Receive is a partial function, mainly because the actor API was untyped initially, which means it was not possible to decide if a message can be handled without implementing it as a partial function. | Handle is not a partial function: Scase aims to achieve maximum type safety, which means if a service contractually handles a type of message, it should always be able to do that.
+**Handler** | Receive is a partial function, mainly because the actor API was untyped initially, which means it was not possible to decide if a message can be handled without implementing it as a partial function. | Handle is not a partial function: Scase aims to achieve maximum type safety, which means if a service contractually handles a type of message, it should always be able to do that.
 Conversely, if a service receives a type of message it cannot handle, the Scase library can tell this based on the type alone, before passing it to the service code.
+This design makes code generally much safer by reducing the possibility of accidentally unhandled requests / responses.
-Request-response type mapping | Responses are mapped based on a dedicated field in Akka Typed | The mapping is represented as a type class, which means any request to response mapping convention can be implemented easily (including Akka's).
+**Request-response type mapping** | Responses are mapped based on a special field in the request message in Akka Typed.
+In untyped actors there is no relationship between requests and responses at the type level. | The mapping is represented as a type class, which means any request to response mapping convention can be implemented easily (including Akka's).
 Scase provides default mappings for common patterns.
-Concurrency | Akka actors are by design single-threaded | A Scase service is agnostic to the actual runtime that executes the message handler.
+**Concurrency** | Akka actors are by design single-threaded | A Scase service is agnostic to the actual runtime that executes the message handler.
 Also, the effect type is pluggable, which allows easy and complete control over concurrency in the service.
-Runtime | Akka actors run on the runtime provided by the library | Scase is just a thin layer on the runtime typically provided by the underlying messaging infrastructure: the same service can run locally or on a serverless cloud runtime.
-The main purpose of Scase is to provide a portable API and hide these details.
+**Runtime** | Akka actors run on the runtime provided by the library | Scase is just a thin layer on the runtime typically provided by the underlying messaging infrastructure: the same service can run locally or on a serverless cloud runtime.
+The main purpose of Scase is to provide a portable API and hide the unnecessary details.